-Target and Actual Request for Resources to carry out our work
+Target and Actual Request for Resources

-To manage our largest cost (salaries), we expect to use our employees' time according to our planned times set out in our 2006 Business and Financial Plan.
+To manage our largest cost (salaries), we expect to use our employees' time according to our planned times set out in our 2008 Business and Financial Plan.

 Pages 57 to 59 show the actual use of our employee's time compared with our planned use.
-The actual information for 2004, 2005, and 2006 is audited.
+The actual information for 2006, 2007, and 2008 is audited.
 Our auditor reported on page 56 that the information is reliable.

-For the most part during 2006, we used our employees' time as planned.
+For the most part during 2008, we used our employees' time as planned.
 On page 61, we explain significant differences between planned and actual time.